 Once cooled, break up into clusters and store in an airtight container at room temperature for up to three weeks.

-Only stir the granola once during the cooking process.
-This will help it to form clusters and cook evenly.
+- Only stir the granola once during the cooking process.
+This will help it cook evenly and form super crunchy clusters.

-Be sure to let it cool completely on the pan for it to crisp up after baking.
+- Be sure to let it cool completely on the the baking sheet.
+This also allows the clusters to form.
 It will be a bit sticky when first out of the oven, but crisps as it cools down.
+If you’re adding chocolate chips, dried fruit or coconut flakes, sprinkle them on top while it’s still warm and sticky, but do not stir.

 Ingredients